Pietro Carrera: Biography

 Famous and esteemed, he died on September 18, 1647, in Messina.

 Carrera is also remembered as the inventor of chess variant (Carrera's chess) on an 8x10 chessboard, in which there were added two new pieces called the "Champion" (a combination of the moves of the tower (rook) and the knight) and "Centaurus" (a combination of the bishop and the knight); these innovations had more fame than the ones made by Piacenza (which follows his idea of introducing fairy pieces into the ordinary game) and Marinelli.
 Out of the context of Il Gioco degli Scacchi (The Game of Chess), where he previously describes odds of the weaker player playing with a royal crowned knight, this form of odds being the one he famously considered improper because it allows the odds-receiver to use their king to checkmate the enemy king from a knight's move away, or an Amazon, these pieces are easy to criticize as almost arbitrary, especially the "Champion" (the combination of the moves of the tower (rook) and the knight, which is a more awkward queen).
 Even in context, even though the precise specifications of the proposed game are beside his own implied point that it makes a better game for both players to play chess with the same fairy piece(s) than for only the weaker player to play with it/them by way of odds, it is nevertheless logical to criticize them as somewhat forced given that Italian draughts was still the more popular game in 17th-century Sicily and influence from Spanish draughts was responsible for the great reform of medieval chess, these being the same games he previously mentions in passing.
 It was a predecessor of Capablanca Chess.

-He is not remembered as a great live player but as a master of theory and a great source of information regarding contemporary players of his time.
+He is not primarily remembered as a strong over-the-board player, but rather as a leading chess theorist and a valuable source of information on contemporary players of his era.